 Ridgeway Court, managed by Zurich-based Credit Suisse Group AG, defaulted on Jan.
 15, 2008, according to the lawsuit, meaning almost total losses for investors including Eastern Financial Florida Credit Union.

-A unit of bond insurer Ambac (ABKFQ)Financial Group Inc. (ABKFQ) sued Citigroup and Credit Suisse for fraud, negligent misrepresentation, breach of fiduciary duty and fraudulent conveyance after its insurance unit sold investors protection against default on the Ridgeway CDO’s most senior notes, the top 65 percent, through credit-default swaps.
+A unit of bond insurer Ambac (ABKFQ:US)Financial Group Inc. (ABKFQ:US) sued Citigroup and Credit Suisse for fraud, negligent misrepresentation, breach of fiduciary duty and fraudulent conveyance after its insurance unit sold investors protection against default on the Ridgeway CDO’s most senior notes, the top 65 percent, through credit-default swaps.

 Ambac alleged that Citigroup withheld material information, necessary for accurate ratings, about the deteriorating collateral portfolio, which included “recycled detritus” from other CDOs and RMBS offerings it hadn’t been able to sell, according to the claim filed Aug.
 3, 2009.